Top 10 Best Laptops For Music Production

 Of course, things such as battery life for making music on the go, available storage space to store your samples or available ports are important as well.
-But there’s often workarounds for those.
+But there are often workarounds for those.

 Let’s get started.

-To be honest, the Macbook Pro 2016 model with touch model isn’t bad.
-The reason I didn’t feature it here is because you’ll need more ports on a laptop for music production.
-The 2016 model does not have enough ports without using a dongle.
+Hey, what about the latest Macbook Pro?
+To be honest, the current MacBook Pro model with the touch bar isn’t bad.
+The reason I didn’t feature it here is that of the need for more ports on a laptop for music production.
+The current model does not have enough ports without using a dongle.

 - Ready to use out-of-the-box.